ChristopherWilkerson/DevNotes/JavaScriptReadMe.md

 With setInterval(), we can programmatically create an alarm, a countdown timer, set the frequency of an animation, and so much more!

+Thanks to the event loop, JavaScript is a single-threaded, event-driven language that can run non-blocking code asynchronously.
+The Event Loop can be summarized as: when code is executed, it is handled by the heap and call stack, which interact with Node and Web APIs.
+Those APIs enable concurrency and pass asynchronous messages back to the stack via an event queue.
+The event queue’s interaction with the call stack is managed by an event loop.
+All together, those parts maintain the order of code execution when we run asynchronous functions.

+Concurrency in JavaScript

+Usually when we think about concurrency in programming, it means that two or more procedures are executed at the same time on the same shared resources.
+Since JavaScript is single-threaded, as we saw in the for loop example, we’ll never have that flavor of “true” concurrency.
+However, we can emulate concurrency using the event loop.

+Understand the Components of the Event Loop

+The event loop is made up of these parts:

+    Memory Heap
+    Call Stack
+    Event Queue
+    Event Loop
+    Node or Web APIs

+Let’s take a closer look at each part before we put it all together.

+JavaScript Promises
+What is a Promise?
+2 min

+Promises are objects that represent the eventual outcome of an asynchronous operation.
+A Promise object can be in one of three states:

+    Pending: The initial state— the operation has not completed yet.
+    Fulfilled: The operation has completed successfully and the promise now has a resolved value.
+For example, a request’s promise might resolve with a JSON object as its value.
+    Rejected: The operation has failed and the promise has a reason for the failure.
+This reason is usually an Error of some kind.

+We refer to a promise as settled if it is no longer pending— it is either fulfilled or rejected.
+Let’s think of a dishwasher as having the states of a promise:

+    Pending: The dishwasher is running but has not completed the washing cycle.
+    Fulfilled: The dishwasher has completed the washing cycle and is full of clean dishes.
+    Rejected: The dishwasher encountered a problem (it didn’t receive soap!) and returns unclean dishes.

+If our dishwashing promise is fulfilled, we’ll be able to perform related tasks, such as unloading the clean dishes from the dishwasher.
+If it’s rejected, we can take alternate steps, such as running it again with soap or washing the dishes by hand.

+All promises eventually settle, enabling us to write logic for what to do if the promise fulfills or if it rejects.